dmx-systems/dmx-documentation/docs/user.rst

 What is important:
 Every item is saved in the knowledge base only *once*, even if you re-enter it or use it in many different contexts.

-To visualize your knowledge base in different situations you use topicmaps.
+To visualize your knowledge base in different situations you use Topicmaps.
-In each topicmap different items from your knowledge base may be relevant and the rest stays hidden.
+In each Topicmap different items from your knowledge base may be relevant and the rest stays hidden.
-Thus, every topicmap represents *one* view, perspective, or working situation.
+Thus, every Topicmap represents *one* view, perspective, or working situation.

 The following figure shows the relationship between content and its use in different working situations: